eclipsesource/emfcloud-website-source/content/_index/coffeeeditorlinks/sources.md

   url = "https://github.com/eclipse-emfcloud/coffee-editor"
 +++

 The coffee editor is an open source example modeling application.
-Have a look at [the sources](https://github.com/eclipse-emfcloud/coffee-editor) to find out how the features are implemented.
+Have a look at the [source code](https://github.com/eclipse-emfcloud/coffee-editor) to find out how the features are implemented.
 The link above also contains instructions how to run the coffee editor yourself.